-- (1) Reports shall only be put before the Council, Committees, or Working Groups if both the financial and risk management implications, technical and legal, political and reputational implications for the Council have been considered and presented fairly in the report.
-Informal advice to Members shall also have regard to any significant financial or legal implications. - (2) Consultation shall take place as appropriate between the authors of reports, the Director of Resources and any other Directors affected, in good time for any financial, and risk management and legal implications to be properly identified. - (3) Where there are no financial or risk managementor legal implications or they are negligible, the report shall say so.
+- (1) Reports shall only be put before the Council, Committees, or Working Groups if a risk assessment on Resources, Technical, Environmental, Legal, Political, reputational, Equality and Diversity issues for the Council have been considered and presented fairly in the report.
+Informal advice to Members shall also have regard to any significant financial or legal implications. - (2) Consultation shall take place as appropriate between the authors of reports, the Director of Resources and any other Directors affected, in good time for any financial, risk management and legal implications to be properly identified. - (3) Where there are no financial risk management or legal implications or they are negligible, the report shall say so.